nanawel/alarmpi-installer/README.md

 This tool aims to ease the creation of an Archlinux ARM storage media for Raspberry Pi devices.

+In a nutshell it can:
+- partition an SD card according to a given configuration ("profile")
+- format said partitions
+- mount partitions in local directories
+- download official ArchlinuxARM Pi images and extract their content to the right partitions
+- update device's `/etc/fstab` after extraction to reflect the partitions structure

 It also provides an easy way to create raw image files that can then be used with [QEMU](https://www.qemu.org/).

+See [examples](#examples) below and in the [`profiles/`](profiles/) directory.

 > **Note:** Only Raspberry Pi 1 & 2 are supported at the moment but new profiles can easily be created in the dedicated folder `profiles/`, as